 * The immigration selection process is separate from the occupational licensing process.

-The immigration process is completely separate from the APEGS licensing process, but getting your license to practice professional engineering or geoscience can help to increase your chances of immigrating to Canada under the Federal Skilled Worker Program.
+The immigration process is completely separate from the APEGS licensing process, but getting your licence to practice professional engineering or geoscience can help to increase your chances of immigrating to Canada under the Federal Skilled Worker Program.

 The Express Entry system of Citizenship and Immigration Canada (CIC) is used to manage applications for permanent residence under these federal economic immigration classes: